Monekon/CVE/Vulnerabilities/MMO_Transfer_to_ZeroAddress.md

 1. The user owns an NFT with `tokenId = 1`

 ![Step 1](../img/Step_1.png)
 Figure 1.
-The user is the current owner of the NFT with tokenId = 1.
+The user is the current owner of the NFT with `tokenId = 1`.

 2. The attacker obtains approval to transfer the user's NFT

 ![Step 2](../img/Step_2.png)
 Figure 2.
-Figure 2.
 The user calls the `approve` function, granting the attacker permission to transfer their NFT.

 3. The attacker transfers the NFT to the zero address